 Guidance for EU doctors working in the UK beyond the Brexit transition

 Post the EU Referendum in 2016, there has been a level of uncertainty surrounding Brexit, and how this may affect our valued EU and EEA National doctors currently working, or seeking future opportunities to take up work in the UK.
-Pathology Group we want to ensure you feel secure in your job, and confident to continue your pursuits to work as a doctor in the UK post-Brexit, whether you're in a permanent or locum role.
-Not only are our dedicated consultants able to answer any questions you might have regarding Brexit, but we've also put together some information here, as well as provided you with some useful links to answer FAQs.
+At Pathology Group, we want to ensure you feel secure in your job, and confident to continue your pursuits to work as a doctor in the UK post-Brexit, whether you're in a permanent or locum role.
+Not only are our dedicated consultants able to answer any questions you might have regarding Brexit, but we've also put together some information and provided you with some useful links to answer FAQs.

 Will you need to apply for the EU Settlement Scheme?

-If you're an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
+If you're an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living, working and studying in the UK after 30 June 2021.
 You can also apply if you're the family member of an eligible person from Northern Ireland.

 If you're application is successful you'll be granted either settled or pre-settled status.